bjmotox/CodePathCybercourse/README.md

 # CodePathCybercourse
-### Variety Of work from the codepath Cyber Course.
+### Variety of work from the codepath Cyber Course.

 ### Course Completed in Spring 2018